AdobeDocs/experience-manager-65.en/help/sites-administering/saml-2-0-authenticationhandler.md

 >
 >The below steps are required only if handler should be able to sign or decrypt messages.

+1. Create the certificate/keypair for AEM.
+The command to generate it via openssl should resemble the example below:

+   `openssl req -newkey rsa:2048 -new -x509 -days 3652 -nodes -out certificate.crt -keyout key.pem`

+1. Convert the key to PKCS#8 format with DER encoding.
+This is the format required by the AEM keystore.

+   `openssl pkcs8 -topk8 -inform PEM -outform DER -in key.pem -out key.der -nocrypt`

 1. Upload the Private key file by clicking **Select Private Key File**.
-The key meeds to be in PKCS#8 format with DER encoding.
 1. Upload the certificate file by clicking **Select Certificate Chain Files**.
 1. Assign an Alias, as shown below: